luisballesteros/Getting-and-Cleaning-Data-Course-Project/README.md

 * library(data.table)

 ## Scripts

-6 scripts have been created:
+Following the indications given in David Hood's article, and in order to separate each of the steps of the exercise, a master script run_analysis.R has been created to call each of the scripts (steps of the exercise).

-0.- run_analysis.R imports the libraries and answers the 5 questions by calling 5 different scripts in which the five requested steps are executed.
+0.- **run_analysis.R** imports the libraries and answers the 5 questions by calling 5 different scripts in which the five requested steps are executed.

-2.- Merges the training and the test sets to create one data set. import_data.R
+2.- Merges the training and the test sets to create one data set.
+**import_data.R**

-2 Extracts only the measurements on the mean and standard deviation for each measurement. extract_mean_std.R
+2 Extracts only the measurements on the mean and standard deviation for each measurement.
+**extract_mean_std.R**

-3 Uses descriptive activity names to name the activities in the data set descriptive_activity_names.R
+3 Uses descriptive activity names to name the activities in the data set
+**descriptive_activity_names.R**

-4 Appropriately labels the data set with descriptive variable names descriptive_variable_names.R
+4 Appropriately labels the data set with descriptive variable names
+**descriptive_variable_names.R**

-5 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject. activity_subject_mean.R
+5 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+**activity_subject_mean.R**

 ## Code book